thearnabsaha/Brainly/Readme.md

 - **Responsive UI**: Built with TailwindCSS for a modern and responsive design.
 - **State Management**: Uses Recoil for global state management.
 - **Toast Notifications**: Provides feedback for user actions using `react-hot-toast`.
+- **New Client Type**: Introduced to improve functionality and user interaction.

 ### Server